AdobeDocs/adobeio-console/projects-template.md

 ### App Name

-The app name is the public-facing name of the application and is used for setting up environments and **cannot be changed once the project is created**.
+The app name is the public-facing name of the application and is used for setting up environments therefore it **cannot be changed once the project is created**.
 It is important to consider the name of the application as it cannot be altered beyond the set up screen.

 ![](images/templated-project-app-name.png)